 The Grand Canyon Skywalk was the big attraction to get people to visit the Area, without it the tourists were pretty reluctant to come.
 The Skywalk really is quite a thrill.
 Stepping out onto the glass really turns something on in your stomach!
 The ground dropping away beneath your feet is enough to play terrible tricks on the more primitive part of your brain.

 Critics point out that it is “only” 5-800ft high, that it is above aside canyon and it is all a bit gimmicky, and that is all true, but still try explaining that to your caveman’s brain when there is nothing but air between you and the canyon floor below!

 Our only criticism is the banning of cameras on the walk!
 A cynical ploy to get you to buy their $16 Photos!

 Who doesn’t love a good Zipline!
 And While the West Rim Zip-Line is far from what you may imagine, there is no zipping across the canyon as you may have hoped, It is still a good fun Zipline across a small side canyon, you will not find anything like this at the South Rim!

 Powered River Tours

 You can do Powered River Tours at the South Rim but they are heavily regulated and multi-day adventures, if you just want to cruise up the river a few miles to get the feel of it there are no options.
 Not so at the West Rim, there are several River tours to various parts of the canyon and all are great fun

 Cliff Top Restaurants

 Dining options inside the National Park are pretty sparse and not overly exciting, we tend to bring our own food, again it’s the compromise between conservation and catering to visitors.
 The West Rim has several interesting Dining options, many that you can add-on to your ticket.
 Ok, the food is, erm, questionable, and that’s being generous, but it’s a bit more about the experience, such as the SkyView Restaurant and the Guano Point Cafe.
-The Foods, not the best but dining at the very edge of the Canyon is pretty Special.
+The food is not the best but dining at the very edge of the Canyon is pretty Special.